-What most people don’t realize is that getting enough sleep is the key to maintaining and actually successfully completing our goals for the new year, and it’s even more key to our children’s development.
-As a year is a long time for growth when it comes to our little ones, the first goal on your and their resolution list for 2020 should be HEALTHY SLEEP.
+What most people don’t realize is that getting enough sleep is the key to maintaining and actually successfully completing our resolutions for the new year, and it’s even more key to our children’s development.
+As a year is a long time for growth when it comes to our little ones, the first goal on your and their resolution list for next year should be HEALTHY SLEEP.

-Why is sleep so important as a foundation to all of our goals?
+Why is sleep so important as a foundation for all of our goals and resolutions?